AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 ### JupitrDNS

-[JupitrDNS](https://jupitrdns.com/) is a free security focused recursive DNS service that blocks malware.
+[JupitrDNS](https://jupitrdns.com/) is a free security-focused recursive DNS service that blocks malware.
 It has DNSSEC support and does not store logs.

 | Protocol | Address | |
 |----------------|----------------------------------------------------|----------------|